Rajakavitha1/wazuh-documentation/source/deployment-options/offline-installation.rst

    .. group-tab:: Distributed deployment

       #.
-On `any Wazuh indexer node`, use the Wazuh passwords tool to change the passwords of the Wazuh indexer users.
+On `any Wazuh indexer node`, use the Wazuh passwords tool to change the passwords of the Wazuh indexer users, this does not apply for the username and password of the indexer, these are set using the Keystore tool.

          .. code-block:: console